sciapp/sampledb/docs/developer_guide/api.rst

-    :>json string url: the URL of the file (for url storage) :>json string original_file_name: the original name of the file (for local or database storage) :>json string base64_content: the base64 encoded content of the file (for local or database storage)
+    :>json string url: the URL of the file (for url storage) :>json string original_file_name: the original name of the file (for local or database storage) :>json string base64_content: the base64 encoded content of the file (for local or database storage) :>json object hash: hash algorithm and hexdigest of the content (optional, for local, database or local_reference storage)
     :statuscode 200: no error
     :statuscode 403: the user does not have READ permissions for this object
     :statuscode 404: the object or the file does not exist